 Bavarian Forest is one of the National Parks in Germany – in fact Bavarian Forest was the very first national park in the country, established in 1970.

 When we were preparing a rough plan for our new roadtrip around Germany, we wanted to stop at the Bavarian Forest National Park solely for one reason – its Sky Walk Baumwipfelbad, which takes you up to the tree tops and later on to a unique wooden viewing tower.

 Even though we visited the Bavarian Forest for the Sky Walk only, we were really impressed what else these region offers to its visitors.
 There were so many things we wanted to do there, but because having only one night booked, we decided that this was not our last visit.

-What not to miss when visiting the Bavarian Forest?
+What not to miss when visiting the Bavarian Forest in Germany?

 Baumwipfelbad Sky Walk and the viewing tower

 The Baumwipfelbad Sky Walk (48.892377 / 13.488994) can be found right at the entrance to the Bavarian Forest National Park at the outskirts of Neuschönau town.